foundersandcoders/old-coursebook/patterns/week4/redisReadme.md

 3. Save the file and start the server **in a separate terminal tab**:  ```redis-server```

 4. Run the file in the terminal: ```node basic.js```

+For further examples of Node syntax for using Redis take a look a this [tutorial](http://www.sitepoint.com/using-redis-node-js/)

 ![console.log](https://files.gitter.im/Jbarget/Tbs1/Screen-Shot-2015-10-05-at-16.29.11.png)